ainali-10/API-TESTER/README.md

 ## Built with

-Plain HTML, CSS and JavaScript — no React, no Node, no npm.
+Plain HTML, CSS and JavaScript. no React, no Node, no npm.
 Zero dependencies.

 ## Try it out